hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 Strategies
 ---

 I came to see the challenge of depicting a scene as one of choosing a *strategy*.
-I'm simply not capable of producing a photorealistic reproduction of what I'm seeing, even if I wanted to.
+For example, clouds have rich, subtle, painterly shapes with enormous amounts of fine detail.
+Plus, their shapes transform continuously as they move in the wind.
+It's hard to know what to draw.
-For example, a tree presents a big challenge because one cannot draw every leaf, and even drawing clumps of leaves at blobs seems to miss something.
-Likewise, clouds have rich, subtle, painterly shapes that slowly change before your eyes, and it's hard to know what to draw.
-In this case, I chose to paint clumps of leaves in silhouette, "dabbing" the virtual brush:
+Likewise, tree presents a big challenge because one cannot draw every leaf, every variations of shading and every branch.
+For these tress, I tried painting clumps of leaves in silhouette, "dabbing" the virtual brush:

 <center>